The Dining Room + Yard Party

 Tuesdays 6:00 p.m.
 During the academic year, we host a community dinner for students, young adults and friends.
 It’s a great place to get involved and meet people.
 We provide the main course, and everyone brings food to share.

-Once a month, we host a fully-catered party often featuring food by Will’s Place, a local food truck and catering business that got its start here at The Center.
+About once a month, we host a fully-catered party often featuring food by Will’s Place, a local food truck and catering business that got its start at The Center.

 Morning prayer: 9:30-10:00 a.m.
 (Tuesday, Wednesday, Thursday)